-Heat exhaustion, piercing from arrows, stabbing wounds, and cavalry charges were just some of the gruesome fates that medieval knights faced on the field of battle.
-While many brave souls found ways to avoid these deaths, they were still very common in engagements and skirmishes for hundreds of years.
+Heat exhaustion, piercing from arrows, stabbing wounds, and cavalry charges were just some of the gruesome fates that medieval knights faced on the field.
+While many brave souls found ways to avoid these ends, they were still very common in engagements and skirmishes for hundreds of years.
 Just how bad could these deaths be?
 Check out the list below to find out.

 You Could Roast Alive From Heat